abaumgarten42/Useful_PSscripts/README.md

 # Useful PowerShell scripts, snippets and examples
 - At the beginning in each script is a short description
-- The txt and csv files are used in the PwerShell scripts
+- The txt and csv files are used in the PowerShell scripts